 - Download the latest DisplayLink drivers.

 - Run DisplayLink Installation Cleaner software.
-This tool will remove any DisplayLink software and drivers during this process.

 - After the uninstall process is finished restart your computer.

 - When your computer restarts install the downloaded DisplayLink drivers.